AnarchistKnight/MotionFlowMatching/README.md

 The repo is an simple demo showing how to use flow matching (you may also use diffusion model) to do MIB (motion in-between) tasks.
-The task is to use (68=128-30-30) frames to connect the given 30 head frames and 30 tail frames.
-We expect the completed (68=128-30-30) frames to be sufficiently natural and smoothly connect the head and tail frames.
+The specific task is to use (68=128-30-30) frames to connect the given 30 head frames and 30 tail frames.
+We expect the frames completed in the middle to be sufficiently natural and smooth connecting the given head and tail.
 See `inpaint.py` for details.
+There are many other techniques to improve the generated in-between frames and the motion as a whole, but these are not the purposes of this repo and will not be included here

 1. create python environment